dlt/speech-to-text-input/README.md

 # Speech-to-Text Auto-Typer

 A real-time speech-to-text application that listens for wake words and automatically types transcribed text at your cursor position.
-Supports both English and Portuguese languages.
+Supports both English and Portuguese languages with global keyboard shortcuts for maximum convenience.

 ## Features

 - **System Tray Interface**: Control everything from the system tray - no terminal needed
 - **Wake Word Activation**: Say "transcribe" (English) or "transcreva" (Portuguese) to start recording
+- **🆕 Global Keyboard Shortcuts**: Press customizable keyboard shortcuts (e.g., Cmd+Shift+T) from any app to trigger transcription
 - **Customizable Wake Words**: Set your own wake words via command-line arguments or system tray
 - **Auto-Typing**: Transcribed text is automatically typed at your current cursor position
 - **Multi-Language Support**: Works with both English and Portuguese